MsKrishna-Dev/FastAPI---Car-Price-API/README.md

-# FastAPI ML Car Price Prediction API
+# FastAPI Car Price Prediction API

 A beginner-friendly FastAPI project implementing CRUD operations with a local JSON database and exposing a Car Price Prediction Machine Learning model via API endpoints.
 Integrated with a Streamlit frontend for end-to-end learning of backend, ML, and UI.